dheeraj-mummareddy/micro-services/README.md

 # Micro Service Testing using Gatling

+Sorry, this repository is not being maintained, latest version of Gatling has support for feeders (to feed input json), do checkout Gatling's website.

 Building the User Microservice Jar File
 ----------------------------------------
 Step 1 : Change to directory to  micro-services/ecommerce-microservices/user-microservice